 A good CV forms the foundation of a well-prepared job application.
-Your CV is the first piece of information that a potential employer will see of you, so it is very important that you get it right and that you take time to perfect your CV writing skills.
+Your CV is the first piece of information that a potential employer will use to assess your suitability for a role.
+So, it is very important that you get it right and you take your time to perfect your CV writing skills.
 In this article, you will learn how to successfully sell your key skills in your CV.

 The layout of your CV is essential when applying for your dream job.
 If your CV isn’t easy to follow and read, it is likely that you will lose the attention of any potential employer that is looking to hire.
 You should have clear headings and sections, as well as a readable and professional font and writing style.
 Be sure to view our CV template and guide to ensure you are structuring your CV correctly.

 Once you have built the core layout of your CV, there are key sections you should be focusing on that can turn a good CV into a great CV.

 When writing a personal statement you should tailor it to a specific role, keep it short and sweet, and use facts and figures whenever you can to make sure that you are highlighting any relevant past experience.
 This section is the first bit of text that the reader will encounter, make sure the grammar is perfect and you capture their attention.